dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 to it, whether those constraints have been specified by you, or calculated by DUIM.
-For instance, any button you place on a pinboard layout will always be large enough to display all the text in its label, as shown in `See Three buttons arranged in a pinboard layout <tour.htm#35716>`_.
+For instance, any button you place on a pinboard layout will always be large enough to display all the text in its label, as shown in `Three buttons arranged in a pinboard layout <tour.htm#35716>`_.
 The ``<fixed-layout>`` class takes generalization of layouts a step further, by requiring that you specify not only the position of every child, but also its size, so that DUIM